-Instead of providing the typical end-of-year bonus, I suggest employers provide their nanny with a simple, heartfelt gift during the holidays and a performance based bonus paid on her yearly anniversary.
+Instead of providing the typical end-of-year bonus, I suggest employers provide their nanny with a simple, heartfelt gift during the holidays and a performance based bonus paid on their yearly anniversary.

-The gift, maybe a gift card to a favorite store or a handmade keepsake crafted by your child, is a great way to show your nanny how much she means to your family on a personal level.
-It’s the perfect way to celebrate the holidays with her.
+The gift, maybe a gift card to a favorite store or a handmade keepsake crafted by your child, is a great way to show your nanny how much they mean to your family on a personal level.
+It’s the perfect way to celebrate the holidays with them.

-The bonus, tied directly to her performance, is a great way to show her how she’s doing professionally.
-This process of review and reward gives you the opportunity to update your job description as your child’s and family’s needs change, pinpoint areas that need improvement, showcase accomplishments and talk about goals for the upcoming year (i.e. potty training, letter recognition, learning to swim).
+The bonus, tied directly to their performance, is a great way to show them how they’re doing professionally.
+This process of review and reward gives you the opportunity to update your job description as your child’s and family’s needs change, pinpoint areas that need improvement, showcase accomplishments and talk about goals for the upcoming year (e.g. potty training, letter recognition, learning to swim).
 A performance based bonus gives your nanny a sense of professional identity and pride, something that’s often missing in our informal industry.
 All these things help keep your employment relationship on the right track.

-Adding in long-term bonuses (i.e. an additional amount at 3, 7, and 10 years) sends a clear message to your nanny that you value longevity and gives your nanny a financial incentive for staying year after year.
-My clients often add long-term bonuses to their custom contracts and have found them to be very helpful in keeping a great caregiver over the long haul.
-Of course if your nanny’s used to getting her bonus at the end of the calendar year, you’ll need to give her a heads up before changing the payment day to her nanniversary.
-If she’s planning to use the money for an immediate need, you might need to put the structure in place starting next year.
+Adding in long-term bonuses (e.g. an additional amount at 3, 7, and 10 years) sends a clear message to your nanny that you value longevity and gives your nanny a financial incentive for staying year after year.
+My clients often add long-term bonuses to their contracts and have found them to be very helpful in keeping a great caregiver over the long haul.
+If they’re planning to use the money for an immediate need, you might need to put the structure in place starting next year.

 I encourage you to look at the bigger picture when deciding on your nanny’s bonus this year.
-With a little planning, it can be both a great perk for her and a great tool for you.
+With a little planning, it can be both a great perk for them and a great investment for you.